Lavanya-nrg/SQL/Desktop/SQL/Day2.md

 ```

-6)Write a query that prints a list of employee names (i.e.: the name attribute) from the
+6) Write a query that prints a list of employee names (i.e.: the name attribute) from the
 Employee table in alphabetical order.

 Input Format